perttunurmi/game-config-linker/README.md

 >

 > [!TIP]
-> You will need your AccountID for you main account.
+> You will need the AccountID of your main account.
-> It can be found on [steamdb: "https://steamdb.info/calculator/"],
+> It can be found on [steamdb](https://steamdb.info/calculator/).
 >